Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Introduction

 \IEEEPARstart{F}{eature} extraction and tracking for time-varying data play an important role in scientific visualization.
 Over the past two decades, topology-based techniques have been successfully applied to study the evolution of features of interest, which is at the core of many scientific applications, including combustion~\cite{BremerWeberTierny2011}, climatology~\cite{EngelkeMasoodBeran2021}, and astronomy~\cite{FriesenAlmgrenLukic2016}.
 In particular, topology-based techniques utilize topological descriptors such as persistence diagrams and merge trees for feature extraction and tracking in scalar field data; see~\cite{HeineLeitteHlawitschka2016,YanMasoodSridharamurthy2021} for surveys.

 In this paper, we present a novel and flexible framework for tracking features (\ie, critical points) in time-varying scalar fields by combining merge trees with partial optimal transport.
 Merge trees are topological descriptors that record the evolution of connected components in the sublevel sets of scalar fields.

-Our contributions include: \begin{itemize} \item We present a new technique for modeling and comparing merge trees using tools from partial optimal transport.
-In particular, we model a merge tree as a measure network (that is, a network equipped with a probability distribution) and define a partial fused Gromov-Wasserstein distance between a pair of merge trees. \item We show that such a distance comes with good theoretical justifications and offers a new and flexible way to encode intrinsic and extrinsic information in the comparative measures of merge trees. \item Most importantly, we demonstrate via extensive experiments that such a distance gives rise to a partial matching between topological features in time-varying data, thus enabling flexible topology tracking for scientific simulations. \item Finally, the partial optimal transport provides a probabilistic coupling between features at adjacent time steps, which are then visualized by weighted tracks from probabilistic tracking graphs. \end{itemize} Furthermore, our implementation is open source, available at \url{https://github.com/tdavislab/GWMT}, including a video that demonstrates the probabilistic tracking graph.
+The theory of optimal transport studies distances between probability distributions.
+In its simplest form, it studies the transportation problem of moving a pile of dirt (i.e., a probability distribution) to a target pile (i.e., another probability distribution) with minimum cost.
+The classic Wasserstein distance in optimal transport is thus called the Earth mover's distance.
+Whereas classic optimal transport preserves the total amount of dirt (i.e., the total mass) to be transported, partial optimal transport requires a fraction of the total mass to be transported.
+The contributions of this paper include: \begin{itemize} \item We present a new technique for modeling and comparing merge trees using tools from partial optimal transport.
+In particular, we model a merge tree as a measure network (that is, a network equipped with a probability distribution) and define a partial fused Gromov-Wasserstein distance between a pair of merge trees. \item We show that such a distance offers a new and flexible way to encode intrinsic and extrinsic information in the comparative measures of merge trees.
+We also derive a stability result for our distance under a restrictive setting. \item Most importantly, we demonstrate via extensive experiments that such a distance gives rise to a partial matching between topological features in time-varying data, thus enabling flexible topology tracking for scientific simulations. \item Finally, the partial optimal transport provides a probabilistic coupling between features at adjacent time steps, which are then visualized by weighted tracks from probabilistic tracking graphs. \end{itemize} Furthermore, our implementation is open source\footnote{ \url{https://github.com/tdavislab/GWMT}}, and comes with a video that demonstrates the probabilistic tracking graph.